Goat Tracks: An Introduction

 I’d bought one of the early Sony mirror-less cameras before leaving Australia; small, lightweight, with lots of lens options, they’re still a mainstay of my kit.
 Mobility is a key part of my style - I need to be able to lug my gear around in a backpack all day.
 My first “real” lens (a Zeiss 24mm) arrived at my school one day & changed everything - I’d still rather spend my money on a great lens than a new camera.

 What else?
 I spent much of my first year after Korea in Upstate New York.
 The first half of that year was a highlight of my life.
 My winter there was so cold it made Switzerland seem balmy.
-I still walked regularly, long rambling road-walks when the temperature might be as low as minus 24C, or show-shoeing hikes in the Adirondacks with my then-partner, but at last I felt like I had the skills to complement my vision.
+I still walked regularly, long rambling road-walks when the temperature might be as low as minus 24C, or show-shoeing hikes in the Adirondacks with my then-partner, but at last I felt like I had some skills to complement my vision.